 This object allows you to configure resolution and other video output settings.
 The same video resolution is applied to all video outputs on a BrightSign player.
 Video or images that are subsequently decoded and displayed will be scaled (using the hardware scalar) to this output resolution if necessary.

 Object Creation: The roVideoMode object is created with no parameters.

 The roVideoMode object generates roHdmiInputChanged and roHdmiOutputChanged event objects whenever the hotplug status of the HDMI input or output changes.

 SetMode(mode As String) As Boolean

-<resolution>:<color_space>:<depth>bit: The video profile for HDMI output.
+<resolution>:<color_space>:<depth>bit: Sets the video profile for HDMI output.
 For example, to output 4Kp60 at the 4:2:0 color space with 10 bits of depth, you would pass the following string: "

-<resolution>:preferred: A preferred video-mode flag.
+<resolution>:preferred: Enables the preferred video mode setting.
 This instructs the player to only use the video mode if the display EDID indicates that it is supported.
 Otherwise, the output will default to "auto" mode.
 If no EDID is detected at bootup, the player will output the preferred video mode.
 If an HDMI hotplug event occurs afterward, then the player will perform the preferred video-mode check again.
 The

 :preferredflag currently ignores video profile settings (i.e. color space and bit depth).